Bitcoin ignited the world’s imagination when in 2017, it went from $975 in March to $20,089 in December!

 In the long run, understanding how these decisions affect the crypto market is critical to accurately predicting the Bitcoin price.2.

 Institutional investors have realized that Bitcoin is too valuable to ignore.
 This is also forcing traditional banking institutions (already reeling from their battle with fintech startups) to protect their market dominance.
-The coming few years might see legalized digital currencies emanating from banks as well.
+The coming few years might also see legalized digital currencies emanating from banks.

 Bitcoin will rally and bounce back, but when and how much is still something under debate.